Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Preliminaries on self-similar fragmentations and trees

 \subsubsection{Partitions of sets of integers}

-Let $B\subset \N$ be a possibly infinite, nonempty subset of the integers, and $\pi=\{\pi_1,\pi_2,\ldots\}$ be a partition of $B$.
-The (nonempty) sets $\pi_1,\pi_2,\ldots$ are called the {\em blocks} of $\pi$, we denote their number by $b(\pi)$.
-In order to lift the ambiguity in the labeling of the blocks, we will use, unless otherwise specified, the convention that $\pi_i,i\geq 1$ is defined inductively as follows: $\pi_i$ is the block of $\pi$ that contains the least integer of the set if the latter is not empty.
-For $i\in B$, we also let $\pi_{(i)}$ be the block of $\pi$ that contains $i$.
+Let $B\subset\N$ be a possibly infinite, nonempty subset of the integers, and $\pi=\{\pi_1,\pi_2,\ldots\}$ be a partition of $B$.
+The (nonempty) sets $\pi_1,\pi_2,\ldots$ are called the \textit{blocks} of $\pi$, we denote their number by~$b(\pi)$.
+In order to remove the ambiguity in the labeling of the blocks, we will use, unless otherwise specified, the convention that $\pi_i,i\geq1$, is defined inductively as follows: $\pi_i$ is the block of $\pi$ that contains the least integer of the set